Aroosa-A/Twitter-Clone/README.md

 added user login matched that encrypted password using bcrypt package to make process more secure. added new folder *middleWare* where created authentication for right person to use features of app by using *jwt* package. added new folder *config* where secret key is stored to use for generating jwt token.
+Presentation Layer=> stored token in localStorage and get it back in token variable in MakePost component to send it with post request so that only verified user can make posts.
 ```

 Project Review: